konstanzer/ny-bravest/README.md

 At this point, OPA has recieved a file and replied with the file named "PEDT...txt" indicating the amount of payroll they'll be sending.
 The bottom-left button does a few things.
 First, it updates the database file with last week's records.
 Second, it adds a column to store this week's OPA amounts and compares these amounts to the records in the database.
 Does a member have a different payroll deduction amount in the database?
 Does the new file include unrecognized members?
 Were accounts rejected?
 Payroll totals and discrepancies are listed in a new Excel file with the format "yyyymmdd_analysis.xls," which opens automatically when the process completes.

 If no further changes are necessary, create the FC.txt file to forward on to FedComp with the top-right button.
 If changes are made and a new *winston-all* sheet is needed, use the middle button on the right.
 The NYBravestDB.xlsx file can be viewed and edited directly using the bottom-right button.

-### Troubleshooting

-The console window that opens with the main GUI may point you in the right direction.
-Here are some possible mistakes.

-* editing a filename
-* editing a column name
-* double entries
-* leaving the database open while trying to update it

 ### Changelog